-Sexual assault - nonconsensual sexual intercourse: Means any sexual intercourse, however slight, with any object, by any person upon another person that is without affirmative consent and/or by force.
+Sexual assault - nonconsensual sexual intercourse: Means any sexual intercourse, however slight, with any object, by any person upon another person that is without affirmative consent.
 Intercourse includes vaginal penetration by a penis, object, tongue or finger; and penetration by a penis, object, tongue or finger; and oral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.
-Also, refer to the definitions of "affirmative consent" and "incapacitation".
+Also, refer to the definitions of affirmative consent and incapacitation.

-Sexual assault - nonconsensual sexual contact: Means any intentional sexual touching, however slight, with any object, by any person upon another person that is without affirmative consent and/or by force.
+Sexual assault - nonconsensual sexual contact: Means any intentional sexual touching, however slight, with any object, by any person upon another person that is without affirmative consent including by force.
 Sexual contact includes intentional contact with the breasts, buttocks, groin or genitals, or touching another with any of these body parts, or making another touch you or themselves with or on any of these body parts; or any other intentional bodily contact in a sexual manner.
-Also, refer to the definitions of "affirmative consent" and "incapacitation."
+Also, refer to the definitions of affirmative consent and incapacitation.